MiniDigger/ForkTest/README.md

 This is generally what you need to do when editing Minecraft files.
 Making per-file patches is as easy as:
+1. Cd into the `fork-server/src/minecraft` dir;
-1. Making your changes;
+2. Making your changes;
-2. Running `./gradlew fixupSourcePatches` in the root directory;
+3. Running `./gradlew fixupSourcePatches` in the root directory;
-3. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftSourcePatches`;
+4. If nothing went wrong, rebuilding patches with `./gradlew rebuildMinecraftSourcePatches`;

 ## Creating and modifying (per-file) Paper-Server patches

 This is generally what you need to do when editing `paper-server` files.
 Making per-file patches is as easy as:
+1. Cd into the `paper-server/src/main/java` dir;
-1. Making your changes;
+2. Making your changes;
-2. Running `./gradlew fixupPaperServerFilePatches` in the root directory;
+3. Running `./gradlew fixupPaperServerFilePatches` in the root directory;
-3. If nothing went wrong, rebuilding patches with `./gradlew rebuildPaperServerFilePatches`;
+4. If nothing went wrong, rebuilding patches with `./gradlew rebuildPaperServerFilePatches`;

 ## Creating and modifying (per-file) Paper API patches

 This is generally what you need to do when you make small changes in the existing API.
-1. Cd into the `paper-api/src/main/java`
+1. Cd into the `paper-api/src/main/java` dir;
-2. Make your changes
+2. Make your changes;
-3. Run `./gradlew fixupPaperApiFilePatches`
+3. Run `./gradlew fixupPaperApiFilePatches`;
 4. If nothing went wrong, rebuild patches with `./gradlew rebuildPaperFilePatches`;

 ### Resolving rebase conflicts